Act implementing the Consumer Credit Directive 2023 passed

 - Expansion of scope in the case of standard consumer credit agreements:

-- At the initiative of the Committee on Legal Affairs (BT-Drs.
-21/5381, p.
+- At the initiative of the Committee on Legal Affairs (Bundestag Document 21/5381, p.
 19), debit cards with deferred payment provided by credit and payment services institutions are also exempt from the scope of consumer credit law.
-The prerequisite is that the funds made available must be repaid within 40 days, the deferral is interest-free, and only low charges are incurred for the payment service (section 506(1), sentence 2 no. 4 BGB).
-The explanatory memorandum clarifies that the relevant provisions on authorised overdraft facilities or tolerated overdrafts, where repayment exceeds the positive balance in the account, remain unaffected.
-Accordingly, where such debit cards with deferred payment provide – as is typically the case – a credit line in case of overdraft, they remain subject to consumer credit law (see also BT-Drs.
-21/5381, p.
+The prerequisite is that the funds made available must be repaid within 40 days, the deferral is interest-free and only low charges are incurred for the payment service (section 506(1), second sentence, paragraph 4 of the Civil Code).
+The explanatory memorandum clarifies that the relevant provisions on authorised overdraft facilities or tolerated overdrafts where repayment exceeds the positive balance in the account remain unaffected.
+Accordingly, where such debit cards with deferred payment provide (as is typically the case) a credit line in the case of an overdraft, they remain subject to consumer credit law (see also Bundestag Document 21/5381, p.
 15).

-- Stricter rules for overdraft facilities: A right of withdrawal now applies to authorised overdrafts (section 504 BGB).
-In addition, for authorised and tolerated overdrafts, information obligations apply in the event of intended termination, as well as the possibility to pay in instalments to avert compulsory enforcement (sections 504(2) and 505(5) BGB).
+- Stricter rules for overdraft facilities: A right of withdrawal now applies to authorised overdrafts (section 504 of the Civil Code).
+In addition, for authorised and tolerated overdrafts, information obligations apply in the event of intended termination, as well as the possibility to pay in instalments to avert compulsory enforcement (sections 504(2) and 505(5) of the Civil Code).

-- Leniency measures must be offered: Lenders are now also obliged under civil law to exercise reasonable leniency in favour of the borrower before initiating enforcement measures, where this is appropriate in the circumstances (section 497a(2) BGB).
+- Leniency measures must be offered: Lenders are now also obliged under civil law to exercise reasonable leniency in favour of the borrower before initiating enforcement measures, where this is appropriate in the circumstances (section 497a(2) of the Civil Code).

 Changes to financial supervisory law